JKorf/Binance.Net/README.md

 Make a one time donation in a crypto currency of your choice.
 If you prefer to donate a currency not listed here please contact me.

 **Btc**:  bc1qz0jv0my7fc60rxeupr23e75x95qmlq6489n8gh
-**Eth**:  0x8E21C4d955975cB645589745ac0c46ECA8FAE504
+**Eth**:  0xcb1b63aCF9fef2755eBf4a0506250074496Ad5b7

 ### Sponsor
 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
-* Version 9.5.0-beta1 - 06 Feb 2024
+* Version 9.5.0 - 25 Feb 2024
     * Updated CryptoExchange.Net and implemented reworked websocket message handling.
-For release notes for the CryptoExchange.Net base library see: https://github.com/JKorf/CryptoExchange.Net/tree/beta?tab=readme-ov-file#release-notes
+For release notes for the CryptoExchange.Net base library see: https://github.com/JKorf/CryptoExchange.Net?tab=readme-ov-file#release-notes
     * Fixed issue in DI registration causing http client to not be correctly injected
+    * Removed redundant BinanceRestClient constructor overload
+    * Updated some namespaces

 * Version 9.4.0 - 05 Jan 2024
     * Added futures Trading.GetFundingInfoAsync endpoint